 I spend a lot of time in conversation with CEOs, leading researchers, scientists, and others as I prepare for my keynotes and leadership meetings.
 I undertake a lot of detailed research, often reading sets of hundreds of articles on a very specific subject as I prepare for a talk.
 My mind is a sponge, absorbing and ingestion insight and information at a furious pace.

 But I’ve also learned that you can often learn from the most unexpected sources.
-Such as a grade 5 teacher, that by virtue of serendipity, becomes a member of your home golf course, and ends up becoming a regular buddy on the links.
+Such as a grade 5 teacher who, by virtue of serendipity, becomes a member of your home golf course, and ends up becoming a regular buddy on the links.

 I don’t know how many times he has started a conversation with the phrase, “Let me tell you about Finland...” but that caught my attention today as the article above floated into my Facebook feed this morning.

 It’s one of the trends that has been telling me about by virtue of his experience in the classroom.
 You can learn a lot about an industry — say, the future of education, where I do a lot of keynotes — but listening to folks in the trenches.
 Such as a grade 5 teacher.
 Here are some of his observations:

 - kids learn differently today than they did even just 5 years ago, and it will be even more different just 5 years from now.
 He caught my attention with that observation – what is happening in the classroom in terms of the ingestion of knowledge is happening faster than we think.
 It’s all based on interactivity, video, and tablets.
 Today’s 10 year old has grown up in the technology tsunami and simply acquires knowledge differently.
 Tomorrow’s grade 5 will be fundamentally different from the grade 5 kid of today.
 Change is relentless.